-- Omega-3s- omega-3 fatty acids help counteract some negative changes that come with aging, like increased heart disease risk and cognitive decline.
+- Omega-3s- omega-3 fatty acids help counteract some negative changes that come with aging, like increased risk of heart disease and cognitive decline.

-Research has shown that omega-3s help lowers blood pressure and LDL (“bad”) cholesterol levels, reduce the risk of heart disease, and keep memory and thinking sharp.
+Research has shown that omega-3s help lower blood pressure and LDL (“bad”) cholesterol levels, reduce the risk of heart disease, and keep memory and thinking sharp.

 Related Articles For Women 40+: